LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 #### announceAgentTyping
-If true, show agent is typing indicator in selected position and accessibility will announce when agent is typing a message to the consumer.
-If false, will not show any indication, and will not announce when agent is typing a message.
+If true, show agent is typing indicator.
+In accessibility mode, announce when agent is typing.
+When false will not show any indication that the agent is typing, and will not announce when agent is typing in accessibility.

    - **Type:** Bool
    - **Default value:**  true